siseb-create/copula-familial-survival-simulation/README.md

 - `output/`: folder where generated results are saved locally.
 - `sessionInfo.txt`: information about the R session used to run the code.

+## Computational time

+For each value of the penalty parameter gamma, parameter estimation and robust asymptotic variance calculation take approximately 20 minutes on average for one simulated data set.
+The total running time depends on the computer and R environment.

 ## How to run the code

 To reproduce the simulation example, run: